codecoronado/electron-typescript-guide/README.md

 # electron-typescript-guide
 A sample project to introduce you to Electron in combination with Typescript.
+It contains a barebones small application using Electron framework.
+Use this template to get a simple running start creating your very own application using Electron.

 ## How to start